poare/lqcd/npr_momfrac/logs/info.md

 NPR MOMENTUM FRACTION LOGS:
-2/12: The current bug is when I cd into mosaic.
+- 2/12: The current bug is when I cd into mosaic.
 Make sure all my paths are correct, because for some reason it's having trouble reading files once I've cd'd into mosaic in the shell script.
   - Edit: Fixed this, for some reason you have to use the mosaic reader load_conf
+- 2/13: Job 13560 is running all the configurations, and Job 13561 is running 100 to 1000.
+Takes a while to run.
+  - TODO: Need to determine if what we're computing is actually S_p(x), and if this makes the S(p) value that we return weird at all.
+    - Write code in analysis.py to do the analysis.
+- 2/19:
+  - Job 14533: Running on U and gauge transformed version of U to see what we get.
+The previous job number (14505) should have code in prop, but broke when doing the gauge transformation.
+- 2/20: The previous two jobs were run with different indices than I should have used-- I've changed that in the code.
+Job 14565 will be running both with the new operator and with no normalization (1 / V) on the Green's function in the QLUA code.
+Will have to slightly edit the analysis code to reflect that.
+  - Job 14570: Running updated code with correct operator.
+Also deleted 1 / V normalization, so will need to update analysis.py accordingly.
+- 2/21: Error on my indices in the qlua script.
+The gamma matrices use the same conventions as the lattice indexing, so 0 is x, 1 is y, 2 is z, and 3 is t.
+Changed it and now running Job 14779.
+  - Particularly interested in momentum [2, 2, 2, 2] and configuration 200 to compare with David.
+Also the output data will be junk until we gauge fix, but we can still compare with one another.
+- 2/24: Job 14893 is the first that I'm running to try to compare with David.
+If it breaks, keep fixing the bugs.
+Once it's done, scp it over and add it to the p2222_cfg_200 folder in the output directory on my laptop.
+  - Small bug in that, so use Job 14896.
+After this will run it with periodic BCs so that we know which one is correct (Job 14907).